 Where’s the Permaculture?

-Permaculture is about design, and the efficient and productive use of land while taking care of the earth.
+Permaculture is about design, sustainability and the efficient and productive use of land while taking care of the earth.
 Permaculture looks at the incredible diversity of plant and wildlife, the intricacies of eco-systems with their natural checks and balances and uses this knowledge to create a sustainable way of life.

 Examples of principles used in the design are: